andres-troiano/3d-photography/README.md

 <img src="images/trapecio_error_circulo.png" width="400">

-The table below shows the difference between the measured and real diameter of each pattern, both measuring with a separate camera and combining the data from both.
+The table below shows the difference between the measured and real diameter of each standard, both measuring with a separate camera and combining the data from both.

 | Diameter (mm) | C1 error (μm) | C2 error (μm) | Total error (μm) |
 | --------------|---------------|---------------|----------------- |